 Item 301 of Regulation S-K currently requires registrants to furnish selected financial data in comparative tabular form for each of the registrant's last five fiscal years, including, for example, net sales or revenues, income (loss) from continuing operations and total assets.
-The proposal would delete Item 301 in its entirety as duplicative of the information readily available in the financial statements.
-However, the SEC reminds registrants that a tabular presentation of the relevant financial information may be useful in discussing material trends required in MD&A under Item 303.
+The amendments delete Item 301 in its entirety as duplicative of the information readily available in the financial statements.
+However, the SEC reminds registrants that a tabular presentation of the relevant financial information, particularly as part of an introductory section or overview, still may be useful in discussing material trends required in MD&A under Item 303.